 2. “Living Valve”: Biotechnology Offering Hope to Children

-The “living valve”, developed under the leadership of renowned heart surgeon Prof. Sir Magdi Yacoub, is a biological scaffold that transforms into natural tissue over time in the body.
-Especially in children born with congenital heart valve diseases, this technology allows the use of growth-compatible valves, potentially eliminating the need for repeated surgeries.
+Developed under the leadership of renowned cardiac surgeon Prof. Sir Magdi Yacoub, the “living valve” is a biological scaffold that transforms into natural tissue in the body over time.
+Especially in children born with congenital heart valve diseases, this technology can eliminate the need for repeated surgeries thanks to the use of growth-compatible valves.

 3. Personalized Treatment Plan with Artificial Intelligence

-With the development of an AI-supported system, the aortic valve can be analyzed in detail through 4D CT imaging.
-Especially in complex cases like bicuspid aortic valve, this technology allows surgeons to create personalized operation plans (arXiv, 2025).
+With the development of an artificial intelligence-supported system, the aortic valve can be analyzed in detail using 4D CT imaging.
+Especially in complex cases such as bicuspid aortic valve, this technology allows surgeons to create personalized operation plans (arXiv, 2025).

 4. TAVI vs. Surgery: Comparing Long-Term Effects

-Transcatheter Aortic Valve Implantation (TAVI) is being compared with traditional open-heart surgery in terms of long-term results.
-New meta-analyses published in 2025 reveal that TAVI is sufficient for some patient groups; however, surgical methods provide more lasting results in younger patients.
+Transcatheter Aortic Valve Implantation (TAVI) and traditional open-heart surgery are being compared in terms of long-term outcomes.
+New meta-analyses published in 2025 reveal that TAVI is sufficient for some patient groups; however, surgical methods yield more permanent results in younger patients.

-5. Heart Ring: Minimally Invasive Solution for Aortic Insufficiency
+5. Heart Ring: A Minimally Invasive Solution for Aortic Insufficiency

-Developed by Danish researcher Mariam Noor, the “Heart Ring” supports the heart valve through a biocompatible ring in aortic insufficiency.
+Developed by Danish researcher Mariam Noor, the “Heart Ring” supports the heart valve in aortic insufficiency through a biocompatible ring.
 This solution stands out as a less risky alternative to classic surgeries.

-The year 2025 marks the beginning of a new era in the management of aortic valve diseases with drug therapy, biotechnology, and artificial intelligence applications.
+The year 2025 marks the beginning of a new era in the management of aortic valve diseases with drug treatments, biotechnology, and artificial intelligence applications.
 Thanks to these innovations, both life expectancy and quality of life are increasing, while treatment processes are becoming more comfortable.
-Being aware of heart health and following these developments is of great importance for patients and physicians.
+Being aware of cardiovascular health and following these developments is of great importance for both patients and physicians.